 ✥ ✥ ✥

-Product organizations are built and sustained on the moment by moment interactions of the people that collaborate to create a product.
+It is the moment by moment interactions of people working together on a product that build and sustain product organizations.
 Interaction qualities both reflect and define organization qualities.

-Whenever we are in a position where we depend on others, there is a non-zero probability that the other people won’t complete their part of the work, causing everyone to fail.
-Whilst the chances of it happening may be extremely small, it still creates a level of uneasiness.
-If the uneasiness is sufficiently large, even if it is unwarranted, people take defensive measures, such as frequently checking on progress, and giving advice on how to work.
-People may even try to take over the work.
+Whenever our own work depends on the work of others, there is a non-zero probability that the other people won’t complete what everyone expected they would complete.
+As a consequence, the team as a whole may fail.
+While the chances of such failure may be extremely small, the possibility of failure still creates a level of uneasiness.
+If the uneasiness is sufficiently large, even if it is unwarranted, people take defensive measures such as frequently checking on progress or limiting the freedom with which people may innovate or carry out their work.
+People may even try to commandeer others’ work.

-To build a product that approaches the Greatest Value requires producers to work in a way that Greatest Value can be recognized and supported.
-Where our interactions focus on our own concerns or control others we limit the opportunity for growth, for others, ourselves and the organization we are working in.
+To build a product of the Greatest Value requires that producers work in a way that the team can recognize such value when they achieve it, and can support decisions that carry the team in that direction.
+Where our interactions focus on our own concerns or control others we limit the opportunity for growth: for others, ourselves and the organization we are working in.

-Demonstrate the values of Commitment, Focus, Openness, Respect and Courage in your day to day behaviors and interactions.
-Doing this will help create a virtuous circle that will allow for the transparency, inspection and adaptation need for Scrum to be used effectively and encourages others to improve their qualities of behavior and interaction as well.
-Fertile Soil allows for both Kaizen and Kaikaku that will move you towards the Greatest Value.
+Demonstrate the values of Commitment, Focus, Openness, Respect and Courage in your day to day behaviors and interactions ().
+This helps create a virtuous circle that supports transparency, and that makes it possible to build on the inspection and adaptation at the core of effective Scrum efforts.
+Explicitly enacting these values encourages others to improve their qualities of behavior and interaction as well.
+Fertile Soil nourishes both the incremental and momentous change (see Kaizen and Kaikaku) to carry you towards the Greatest Value.

 ✥ ✥ ✥

-The Fertile Soil for Scrum requires you to commit to a goal, this maybe your immediate work or the creation of something larger such as a Value Stream.
-Show your commitment to be complete and encompassing, commitment is all or nothing.
+The Fertile Soil for Scrum requires you to commit to a goal, which may range from something as small as your immediate work to something as large as a Value Stream.
+Show your commitment to be complete and encompassing: commitment is all or nothing.
 Focus your efforts to meet your commitments.
 Be open about your work, show the successes, the failures and the impediments.
 Respect the people who work with you.
-Have the courage to do all this.
+Have the courage to do all this; see Chapter 9 in .

 This pattern provides the medium in which to grow the organization's structure.
 The structures that grows from Fertile Soil will be your implementation of Scrum.
 Conway’s Law will give you guidance on how to create an adaptable organization where teams are decoupled from product architecture to allow crucial communication at the right time between the right people about the right thing.
-Other patterns provide other structures and refinements for your organization.
+Other patterns that follow will help you structure and further refine your organization.

 Douglas Griffin.
 “Leadership and the role of conflict in processes of mutual recognition: the emergence of ethics.”
 In Douglas Griffin and Ralph D. Stacey (eds.), Complexity and the Experience of Leading Organizations.
 New York, NY: Routledge, 2005, p.
 208.

 Ken Schwaber and Mike Beedle.
 Agile Software Development with Scrum (Series in Agile Software Development).
 London: Pearson, Oct.
-2001, Chapter 9.
+2001.

 Ralph D. Stacey.
 “Understanding Organizing Activities as the Game.”
 In Ralph D. Stacey (ed.), Tools and techniques of leadership and management: meeting the challenge of complexity.
 New York, NY: Routledge, 2012, p.
 180.